csb6/ginevra/README.md

 ### better.cpp

-After writing `ginevra++.cpp` and feeling dissatisfied with its complexity, I rewrote the program in a procedural form, removing the separate constants representing tokens and greatly simplifying the conditional logic of the parser while still preserving nearly all of the features.
-The code is not the prettiest, but I think that it is much more easy to reason about than the OOP version in `ginevra++.cpp`.
+After writing `ginevra++.cpp` and feeling dissatisfied with its complexity, I rewrote the program in a more procedural form, removing the separate constants representing tokens and greatly simplifying the conditional logic of the parser while still preserving nearly all of the features.
+The code is not the prettiest, but I think that it is much more easy to reason about than the more OOP version in `ginevra++.cpp`.

 ## Usage